-Teller Committee Chair: "The Teller Committee reports that the number of members el ligible to vote is The number of votes cast is The number of illegal votes cast is The number of votes needed for election is (Candidate Name 1) received (#) votes.
-(Candidate Name 2) received d (#) votes.
+Teller Committee Chair: "The Teller Committee reports that the number of members eligible to vote is .
+The number of votes cast is .
+The number of votes needed for election is .
+(Candidate Name 1) received (#) votes.
+(Candidate Name 2) received (#) votes.